bisonic-official/plot-contract/README.md

     * Two addresses will be printed.
 RuniverseLand address and RuniverseLandMinter address.
 1. Modify runiverseMinterContractAddress and runiverseContractAddress in scripts/private_mint.ts with the new addresses.
 1. Run in the original terminal `npx hardhat run scripts/vesting.ts --network localhost` to

+NOTE: Slither does not currently work on the repo.
+If you find a workaround, please share in the discord.